syncfusion-content/xamarin-docs/Xamarin/SfSchedule/monthview.md

 ![](monthview_images/selectionindicatorcolor.png)

 >**NOTE**
-This support won't apply for current day indicator.
+This support won't apply for current day indicator, you can use TodayBackgroundColor property to customize it.

 ### Selection customization using style
 You can customize the month cell selection by using [SelectionStyle](https://help.syncfusion.com/cr/cref_files/xamarin/Syncfusion.SfSchedule.XForms~Syncfusion.SfSchedule.XForms.SfSchedule~SelectionStyle.html) property of `SfSchedule`.